 Greek oregano (pictured above), the gorgeous classic species, has glowing green stems topped with fragrant, airy white blossoms.
 The flowers leave behind seed heads that complement summer flowers perfectly.
 It’s a must-grow for market bouquets.

 You can grow Greek oregano from seed, and if you sow seeds early enough, plants will flower the first year.
 Start seed indoors in trays 8 to 10 weeks before last frost.
-Seed requires light to germinate so do not cover.
-Bottom water until seedlings emerge.
+Seed requires light to germinate, so do not cover.
+Bottom-water until seedlings emerge.
 Transplant out after all danger of frost has passed.

 In addition to eucalyptus and any foliage still going strong in early autumn, you can also use many grasses, pods, and seed heads.
-‘Jewels of Opar’ (pictured above, top) and ‘Garden Mignonette’ (above) are two of my favorite new varieties (see my post on grasses, grains and pods).
+Jewels of Opar (pictured above, top) and ‘Garden Mignonette’ (above) are two of my favorite varieties (see my post on Grasses, Grains, & Pods).

 I would love to hear your experience with foliage and fillers.
 Do you grow them or plan to add them to your garden this coming season?
 If so, what are your favorite varieties?

-Please note: If you submit a comment and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.
+Please note: If your comment doesn’t show up right away, sit tight; we have a spam filter that requires us to approve comments before they are published.